 Why do great women pick people who treat them poorly?
 Smart, beautiful, incredible individuals – who give 110% to a man who in return, are only half-vested, part-time, and approach the relationship with a “me”, not “we” mentality.

-And while your friends see that your relationship is unhealthy, and your rational mind does too, you just can’t seem to get out.
+While your friends see that your relationship is unhealthy, and your rational mind does too, you just can’t seem to get out.
 You know deep down inside that the person is not right for you, but make justifications and excuses over and over again.
 You stay.
-You try even harder.
+You try harder.
 You’re hooked.

 Why does this happen?